drawwithcode/2022-group-project-group06/README.md

 </p>

 ## About
-"Parasite" is an interactive website built on [p5.js](https://p5js.org) that reveals the proliferation of connections between users, placing a limit on these connections that are conditioned by factors that don't permit them to be infinite and automatic.
+"Parasite" is an interactive website built on [p5.js](https://p5js.org) that reveals the origin of connections between users, placing a limit on these, which are conditioned by factors that don't permit them to be infinite and automatic.
 "Parasite was developed as part of the [Creative Coding](https://drawwithcode.github.io/) course at the Politecnico di Milano.
 <br>Faculty: Michele Mauri, Tommaso Elli, Andrea Benedetti